llpeterson/e2e/rpc.md

 - Match each reply message to the corresponding request message.

-The first problem has some similarities to the problem of identifying nodes in a network, something that we saw in previous chapters (IP addresses, for example).
+The first problem has some similarities to the problem of identifying nodes in a network, something IP addresses do, for example).
 One of the design choices when identifying things is whether to make this name space flat or hierarchical.
 A flat name space would simply assign a unique, unstructured identifier (e.g., an integer) to each procedure, and this number would be carried in a single field in an RPC request message.
 This would require some kind of central coordination to avoid assigning the same procedure number to two different procedures.
 Alternatively, the protocol could implement a hierarchical name space, analogous to that used for file pathnames, which requires only that a file's "basename" be unique within its